jupyter-book/jupyter-book/docs/guide/02_create.md

 use a few extra YAML values to control the behavior of Jupyter-Book (for example, `not_numbered: true` will prevent Jupyter Book from numbering the pages in that chapter).

-Each item in the YAML file points to a single content file.
+Each item in the `_toc.yml` file points to a single content file.
 The links should be **relative to your book's folder and with no extension.**

 For example, in the example above there is a file in